octue/octue-sdk-python/docs/source/testing_services.rst

         ]
     }

-You can instantiate a child emulator from this in python:
+You can then instantiate a child emulator from this in python:

 .. code-block:: python